2007

-IntoUniversity & Impetus
+IntoUniversity and Impetus

 IntoUniversity supports young people facing disadvantage to get into university through an early intervention, long-term programme of holistic support including tutoring, mentoring and aspiration-raising programmes – alongside practical guidance on the university application process.